 The procedure takes approximately one to two hours, depending on the individual surgery.
 Dr. Morin often performs a genioplasty procedure in combination with other surgical procedures, such as orthognathic jaw surgery, rhinoplasty (a nose job) or a neck lift.
 A rhinoplasty can aesthetically complement a chin surgery, resulting in a greater facial balance.
 To help tighten and sculpt the jawline, a neck lift can be performed, refining the overall effect.
 If a combination of procedures is being done, more time is required to complete the surgery.

-Chin surgery is generally an outpatient procedure and patients can go home the day of the surgery.
+Chin surgery in NYC is generally an outpatient procedure and patients can go home the day of the surgery.
 The cheeks will have bruising and swelling, which generally subsides within two weeks.
 Until the incisions heal, patients should eat soft foods.
 In general, patients do not experience serious postoperative pain; however some patients have numbness in the chin and lower lip that usually resolves.
 Strenuous activity or exercise should be avoided for 2 to 3 weeks following the surgery.
 Most often, incisions will be made in the inside of the mouth, so no visible scars will remain.